Sustainable Development Goals: Public relations

 The 2030 Agenda did not create specific authority for communicating the SDGs; however, both international and local advocacy organizations have pursued significant non-state resources to communicate the SDGS.
 UN agencies which are part of the United Nations Development Group decided to support an independent campaign to communicate the new SDGs to a wider audience.
 This campaign, Project Everyone, had the support of corporate institutions and other international organizations.

 Using the text drafted by diplomats at the UN level, a team of communication specialists developed icons for every goal.
-They also shortened the title The 17 Sustainable Development Goals to Global Goals, then ran workshops and conferences to comunicate the Global Goals to a global audience.
+They also shortened the title The 17 Sustainable Development Goals to Global Goals, then ran workshops and conferences to communicate the Global Goals to a global audience.

 The Aarhus Convention is a United Nations convention passed in 2001, explicitly to encourage and promote effective public engagement in environmental decision making.
 Information transparency related to social media and the engagement of youth are two issues related to the Sustainable Development Goals that the convention has addressed.

 Advocates

 In 2019 and then in 2021, United Nations Secretary-General António Guterres appointed 17 SDG advocates.
 The role of the public figures is to raise awareness, inspire greater ambition, and push for faster action on the SDGs.
-The co-chairs are: Mia Mottley, Prime Minister of Barbados and Justin Trudeau, Prime Minister of Canada.
+The co-chairs are: Mia Mottley, Prime Minister of Barbados and Justin Trudeau, then Prime Minister of Canada.